 They Don’t Have Enough Information to Do the Job Well

-You Can’t Evaluate the Work Fairly
+You Can’t Evaluate the Final Product Fairly

 This may sound strange considering that you’re the one giving the assignment, but remember that everyone is conditioned by their experience to some degree.
 The candidate will make decisions during a design project based on expectations of previous employers.
 Those expectations and standards may differ from the way your organization operates.
 Even if you have your internal design team evaluating these samples, they may dismiss the ideal candidate simply because that person thinks differently than they do.
-Diversity of thought is a GOOD thing for a UX team, so any process that has the potential to screen unique voices out can easily become counterproductive.
+Diversity of thought is a GOOD thing for a user-centered design team, so any process that has the potential to screen unique voices out can easily become counterproductive.

 If you’re looking to replace the traditional exercise project with something else to help assess UX job candidates, there are a few alternatives that could provide more relevant information (and not cause the candidate to walk away from the job).